vivekjm/react-native-animated-gallery/README.md

 ### `imageSize`

-Set the size of the thump nail to square proprtion
+Set the size of the thumb nail to square proprtion

 | Type      | Required |
 | --------- | -------- |